quipucords/qpc-tools/README.md

 Note:
  - Optionally run any secret post install scripts you included in `installer_config.tar.gz`
- - You can replace `make install` with other commands or `cd install;./quipucords-installer -e other_flags`
+ - You can replace `make install` with other commands or `cd install;./qpc-tools -e other_flags`

  ## Creating the man page
  After installing [pandoc](https://pandoc.org/installing.html) locally, run the following command:

 ```
  make manpage
- cd install; man ./quipucords-installer.1
+ cd install; man ./qpc-tools.1
 ```

 # <a name="issues"></a> Issues
-To report bugs for Quipucords installer [open issues](https://github.com/quipucords/quipucords-installer/issues) against this repository in Github.
+To report bugs for qpc-tools [open issues](https://github.com/quipucords/qpc-tools/issues) against this repository in Github.
 Complete the issue template when opening a new bug to improve investigation and resolution time.

 # <a name="authors"></a> Authors